The Initial Surrender Hearing

 There are many ways to successfully defend against these claims.
 Sometimes an attorney can negotiate with the probation officer and get the officer to withdraw the notice of surrender entirely.
 Other times, a skilled trial attorney can prove, through cross-examination and argument, that the new arrest was without probable cause and should not be counted as a violation.
 On the other hand, it may be best to admit to the violation, but to argue for leniency in sentencing.

 An experienced lawyer can make all the difference in defending against probation violations.
-The probation violation lawyers at KJC Law Firm in Worcester and Boston have more than 90 years of experience representing their clients in court and negotiating favorable resolutions of their cases.
+The probation violation lawyers at KJC Law Firm in Worcester and Boston have more than 125 years of experience representing their clients in court and negotiating favorable resolutions of their cases.
 We regularly defend clients accused of violating their probation.
 We have the resources to get you the justice that you deserve.
-KJC Law Firm represents people accused of crimes from communities all across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Cape Cod, Fall River, Lowell, Worcester and Springfield.
+KJC Law Firm represents people accused of crimes from communities across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Cape Cod, Worcester, Springfield, Fall River and Lowell.
 Call a KJC Law Firm probation violation lawyer today to schedule a free consultation.